-Understanding and predicting the effects of reacting flows is critical to developing competitive products in the transportation, energy generation and materials processing industries, among many others.
-Knowledge of the underlying chemistry and physics enables designers of gas turbines, boilers and internal combustion engines to increase energy efficiency and fuel flexibility, while reducing emissions.
+Understanding and predicting the effects of reacting flows and combustion chemistry are critical to developing competitive products in the transportation, energy generation and materials processing industries, among many others.
+Knowledge of the underlying combustion chemistry and physics enables designers of gas turbines, boilers and internal combustion engines to increase energy efficiency and fuel flexibility, while reducing emissions.
 Similarly, reacting flows are key to designing high-throughput materials and chemical processes with high yields and quality, along with minimum byproducts and waste.
 A thorough grasp of the underlying physics and chemistry is also critical to making improvements in lithium-ion batteries, fuel cells and many other products.

-Optimizing the design of these products to achieve a competitive advantage is difficult because they often consist of systems with complex geometries, boundary conditions and physics, including large networks of chemically reacting species, turbulence and radiation.
+Optimizing the design of these reacting flows and combustion analysis products to achieve a competitive advantage is difficult because they often consist of systems with complex geometries, boundary conditions and physics, including large networks of chemically reacting species, turbulence and radiation.
 Relying on physical testing alone for performance validation is not a viable option given that today’s shortened design cycles frequently do not allow multiple design and test iterations.
 Furthermore, the diagnostic information provided by physical testing is often limited by the inability to position sensors in areas that are key to understanding the process.

 As you gain understanding, you can move to more complex 3D models with ANSYS computational fluid dynamics (CFD).
-Accurate reaction mechanisms are provided by the ANSYS Model Fuel Library, a database of accurate, detailed chemical mechanisms for over 65 fuel components, representing every class of reaction important for combustion simulations.
-ANSYS simulation tools reduce chemistry time by orders of magnitude, virtually eliminating the bottleneck that chemistry integration produces during the simulation process.
+Accurate reaction mechanisms are provided by the ANSYS Model Fuel Library, a database of accurate, detailed chemical mechanisms for over 65 fuel components, representing every class of reaction important for combustion analysis.
+ANSYS simulation tools reduce chemistry analysis time by orders of magnitude, virtually eliminating the bottleneck that chemistry integration produces during the simulation process.
 Faster time to solution makes it possible to spend more effort exploring design alternatives, conducting experiments, understanding where and why problems occur, and explaining observations without sacrificing accuracy.

 Most Reacting Flows are Turbulent